About Dr Rachael

 Do something today that your future self will thank you for

-Egg freezing is becoming an increasingly popular choice for women who aren’t ready to have a baby just yet.
+Egg freezing is a popular choice for women who aren’t ready to have a baby just yet.
 It takes approximately two weeks from the start of treatment until the egg collection.
-Hormone injections are given for 10-12 days followed by an egg collection in the Genea Sydney CBD day surgery.
+Hormone injections are given for 10-12 days followed by an egg collection procedure in a day surgery.
 Monitoring blood tests and ultrasounds are conducted early in the morning to minimize the disruption to your day.
-Usually only one day (the day of egg collection) is required off work.
+Usually only one day (the day of your egg collection) is required off work.

 Read more